mehadishakil/farmbot/README.md

 ## Introduction

 Farmbot is an innovative Android application designed to enhance traditional farming techniques and improve crop production through IoT-based wireless agricultural robots.
-This project aims to aid farmers by providing real-time data on moisture levels, soil pH, temperature, humidity, and the presence of flammable gases across different areas of the farm.
+This project aims to aid farmers by providing real-time data on moisture levels, soil pH, temperature, humidity, and the presence of flammable gases across different farm areas.
 The application connects to a radio frequency remote-controlled robot equipped with Arduino microcontrollers and ultrasonic sensors.

 The key features of Farmbot include:
 - Real-time data collection and display on a mobile app.